DeviCatOutlet/devicatoutlet.github.io/events.md

 ![](img/devicat-events.png)

-List of events DeviCat will be a vendor at. ♡
+<p style="text-align:center;">List of events DeviCat will be a vendor at. ♡

 ---